Adreian Payne: Death

 On May 9, 2022, Payne was fatally shot in Orlando, Florida, after he and his girlfriend had travelled to the home of Lawrence Dority in an attempt to prevent a domestic dispute.
 Payne was transported to a hospital where he was pronounced dead.
 Dority claimed he felt threatened by Payne's 6'10" height and believed Payne was reaching for a weapon, but he was arrested and charged with first-degree murder after police determined that Payne had not posed a threat.
+Dority was convicted of second-degree murder and sentenced to life in prison.